Millennial Money Man

 There’s also not a lot of information on their site about debit card fees.
 The card doesn’t have monthly fees, and they say they have fee-free ATM transactions at over 55,000 ATMs nationwide, but they don’t tell you how much they charge for out-of-network ATMs.
 It’s likely you’ll pay a couple of dollars, but I’d like if they were explicit about that.

-Atmos Financial and liquidity
+Atmos Financial and Liquidity

 Knowing that Atmos lends deposits out to fund projects may have you concerned about liquidity.
 As in, what happens when I want to withdraw my money?
 Atmos says they offer complete liquidity with no lock-up periods.